-In a 2016 study in the journal Medical Research Archives, researchers Anastasia Zinchenko & Menno Henselmans (https://bit.ly/3n8V5fM), found that it has been suggested in research studies that, a prolonged period of caloric restriction (CR) leads to a permanent decrease in resting metabolic rate (RMR) that goes beyond the value expected from the present body composition.
+Acc. to a 2016 study, it has been suggested in research studies that, a prolonged period of caloric restriction (CR) leads to a permanent decrease in resting metabolic rate (RMR) that goes beyond the value expected from the present body composition.

-The metabolic slowing was hypothesized to be irreversible upon the return to neutral energy balance and lead to “metabolic damage‟.
-Metabolic damage refers to a weight loss-induced decrease in RMR that is beyond the value expected from the present body composition and persists after weight regain.
-It was suggested that metabolic damage is responsible for post-diet weight regain of overweight and obese individuals if weight-reduced individuals do not maintain a high level of physical activity or a calorie-restricted state.
+Metabolic slowing, was hypothesized to be irreversible upon the return to neutral energy balance and lead to “metabolic damage‟.
+Metabolic damage refers to a weight loss induced decrease in RMR that is beyond the value expected from the present body composition and persists after weight regain.
+It was suggested that metabolic damage is responsible for post-diet weight regain of overweight and obese individuals if weight-reduced individuals do not maintain a high level of physical activity or a calorie restricted state

 (Ancel Benjamin Keys (January 26, 1904 – November 20, 2004) was an American physiologist who studied the influence of diet on health.
 In particular, he hypothesized that dietary saturated fat causes cardiovascular heart disease and should be avoided.

-Keys, during the II WW, found that millions of people suffered from starvation during the war, and doctors had no idea what to do with the people, as there was no information on the physiological effects of starvation.
-Keys was able to convince the military that a study on starvation would yield some very important results for humanity as a whole.
+Keys, during the II WW found that, millions of people suffered from starvation during the war, and doctors had no idea what to do with the people, as there was no information on the physiological effects of starvation.
+Keys, was able to convince the military that a study on starvation would yield some very important results for the humanity as a whole.

 The basic design of Keys’ study was simple: to starve some subjects (or, at least, bring them to near starvation) and then refeed them.
 To achieve this in a controlled, scientific fashion, Keys envisioned a year-long study divided into three parts: an initial three-month control period during which the food intake of the participants would be standardized, followed by six months of starvation, and then three months of rehabilitation.